Trebonius91/Caracal/README.md

    DEALINGS IN THE SOFTWARE.
 ```

-## Obtaining EVB-QMDFF
+## Obtaining Caracal

 The program package can be obtained by getting a copy of this repository using git:
 ```
-git clone git://github.com/Trebonius91/EVB-QMDFF.git
+git clone git://github.com/Trebonius91/CARACAL.git
 ```
 ## Installation:

-EVB-QMDFF is written in Fortran 90, with some minor parts in Fortran 77.
+Caracal is written in Fortran 90, with some minor parts in Fortran 77.
 For compilation, the following dependencies are required:

 - Standard Fortran 90 compiler (gfortran, ifort, etc.)